 West Valley-Mission Community College District

-This is a full-time, 10-month, tenure-track position that begins in Fall 2019.
+This is a full-time, 10-month, tenure-track position that begins in Fall 2021.
+Instructional assignments may include day and/or evening classes, Monday thru Saturday, as needed and rotate among the Child Development faculty.
+It is expected that over several semesters all levels of Child Development offered at the college will be taught.
 This position is represented by the West Valley-Mission Federation of Teachers (WVMFT / AFT Local 6554).

 Work location: Mission College, Santa Clara, CA

 Anticipated Hiring Range:

 - $71,256 to $110,892 annually, based upon academic achievement, teaching and related experience (Academic Salary Schedule, Steps 1-9).